 Nothing in Alabama law specifically allows municipalities to create advisory boards.
 A municipality wishing to create a board for which no statutory authority exists should exercise caution in granting powers to the board.
 Legislative powers, or those exercised by the council as a public agency, cannot be delegated.
-McQuillin, Municipal Corporations, 3rd Ed., Section 12.38.
+McQuillin, Municipal Corporations, 3rd Ed., Section 12.67.
 Where the legislature has granted exclusive authority to the council to act, the council cannot delegate that power to a board.
-However, advisory boards, while they cannot act for the council, provide several benefits.
+However, advisory boards, while they cannot act for the council, can serve an important function.

-Like council committees, an advisory board enables the council to stay informed about the multiple activities of the city or town.
-The board can process information submitted by citizens to ensure that the council receives only pertinent data for decision making.
-Advisory boards are like subcommittees.
-They are responsible for seeing that the council is fully informed on matters within their authority.
+Like a council committee or subcommittee, an advisory board keep the council informed about matters within the board's scope.
+The advisory board can process information submitted by citizens to ensure that the council receives only pertinent data for decision making.

-Also, an advisory board can buffer the council's actions.
-Rather than the council acting alone, they are somewhat insulated by recommendations made by a board which was able to devote much of its time to the full study of an issue.
+An advisory board can also buffer the council's actions and help preserve public trust.
+When the council has to make a difficult or unpopular decision, they may be somewhat insulated by the fact that it was based on recommendations made by a board which was able to devote more time and resources to the full study of the issue.

-Because the Code is silent about advisory boards, the council can decide for itself who is eligible to serve.
+Because the Code of Alabama is silent about advisory boards, the council can decide for itself who is eligible to serve.
 Membership requirements and an appointment procedure should be stated clearly in the ordinance creating the board.
 Many councils want a councilmember or the mayor to serve on all boards.
 As long as the board is advisory (and not created pursuant to statute), nothing prohibits elected officials from serving.
 Council members, however, may remain liable for the actions of advisory boards.
-Therefore, it is crucial that the council not exceed its authority to empower the board and board members fully understand the nature and limitations of their roles.
+Therefore, it is crucial that the council not exceed its authority to empower the board, and that board members fully understand the nature and limitations of their roles.